These days, wearing spectacles doesn't have to cost the earth. Here's where to buy cheap prescription glasses in Hong Kong.

 eGG Optical has branches across Hong Kong.

 Zoff is basically the Japanese version of eGG Optical.
-With branches all over town, they stock a huge range of frames, and I’m really digging their coloured looks.
-They are proud to say that many of their frames are made in Japan, so you can expect the latest trends here.
+With branches all over town, Zoff stocks a huge range of frames, and I’m really digging its coloured looks.
+The brand is proud to say that many of its frames are made in Japan, so you can expect the latest trends here.
 Shop some fun collaborations with the likes of Disney and Star Wars alongside more traditional looks.
 People with regular prescriptions could nab a pair of glasses here for under $1,000, complete with eye test.

 Zoff has locations across Hong Kong.

-Another Japanese brand, JINS has been in the business of affordable prescription glasses since 1988, so they know their stuff!
-Promising to change the way their clients view the world, they have some beautiful frames in plastics and metals, along with a unique selection of shapes and sizes.
-I love the collaborations that they do with artists, fashion labels, and architects, as they produce some quirky pieces that are still ultra affordable.
+Another Japanese brand, Jins has been in the business of affordable prescription glasses since 1988, so it knows its stuff!
+Promising to change the way its clients view the world, Jins has some beautiful frames in plastics and metals, along with a unique selection of shapes and sizes.
+I love the collaborations that it does with artists, fashion labels, and architects, as these often result in quirky pieces that are still ultra affordable.